Tulsa UM/UIM Car Accident Lawyers

 Talk with a premier Tulsa UM/UIM car accident lawyer today

 The insurance companies will fight to deny or reduce your claim.
-You need an experienced Tulsa car accident lawyer on your side.
+You need experienced Tulsa car accident lawyers on your side.
 At Biby Law Firm, we work to determine who is liable and how much your case is worth based on the strength of your case and how other cases have settled.
 If the defendants don’t have the coverage to pay your full claim, we work to have your UM/UIM carrier pay the balance of what you are due.
 To discuss your car accident case and UM/UIM claim, call us at 918-574-8458 or fill out our contact form to schedule an appointment.
 We handle liability and UM/UIM cases on a contingency fee basis.
 We proudly serve the communities of Broken Arrow, Bixby, Claremore, Jenks, Sand Springs, Sapulpa, Wagoner, Muskogee, and the surrounding areas.